ChrisPalmerNZ/Pytorch_Challenge/README.md

 # pytorch_challenge

-The repository is forked from the Udacity Pytorch Challenge site.
+The repository is forked from the Udacity Pytorch Challenge site https://github.com/udacity/pytorch_challenge.

 I was a participant in the inaugeral challenge of 2018/2019, and was successful in being accepted for the Facebook Scholarship that was awarded to 300 of the 10,000 participants in the challenge.